buyersight/postgresql-test/README.md

 TASK:

+This test is designed to work with PosgreSQL.
+Please ensure that your solution will work with PostgreSQL 11.

 The db_init.sql file contains the schema for two tables: Authors and Books.
 Please examine the two database table creates as well as the sample data and perform the following task:

 ---